Tenderly/tenderly-sdk/examples/allowAndTransfer/README.md

 ```

-Notice the overrides argument in for this transaction bundle:
+Notice the overrides argument in this transaction bundle:
 ```js
 overrides: {
         [myTokenAddress]: {